+ Profile + Job

 You can also make flyers (see our free flyer maker here) and business cards (see our business card maker too) with your contact information and post them on local notice boards, or even hand them out at playgroups, schools, or parks.
 Just be sure to ask for permission first if you aren't on public property.

 Outside of your existing network, the Internet is undoubtedly the most powerful tool at your disposal when it comes to finding babysitting jobs.
-If you're serious about babysitting, you'll want to create an online profile on a babysitting site.
-You might even want to sign up for multiple sites if they allow it, to maximize the number of parents that will see you.
+Create a babysitting profile here on Kidsit to attract work in your area.

 Need help writing a good babysiter profile?
 Check out my profile writing tricks to give you the edge over other babysitters.